 By 1940, the building was in a pretty sorry state–a total renovation and upgrade was in order.
 The Republican Women sold the mansion to another female-founded organization, the Philadelphia branch of the United Service Club.
 Kenneth MacKenzie Day, son of the original architect, was commissioned to design the remodel.

 The United Service Club was like a YMCA for enlisted men.
 The Philadelphia branch was founded by the Philadelphia Army and Navy Camp Committee of the National Congress of Mothers in 1917.
 At this new location, enlisted men could use the dormitory, recreation center, and cafeteria services offered by the organization.
 In wartime, these clubs were often used as a farewell place between officers and their families before leaving for war.
-Throughout the 1950s and 1960s the Yarnall house was the local American Red Cross throughout the 1950s and 60s.
+Throughout the 1950s and 1960s the Yarnall house was the local American Red Cross.

 In 1973, when the house was being converted for the Institute of Paralegal Training, the murals became endangered once again.
 Edith Emerson, first director of the Woodmere Museum (and Violet Oakley’s partner), took possession of the murals and put them on display in the Chestnut Hill museum, where they still reside today.